These tools are designed to help you explore Career Options—this exploration process will help with the decision of which Community College to choose.

 What is OpenCCC?

-The OpenCCC Apply Account is the first application for Community College.
+The OpenCCC Apply Account is the first of 2 required applications for Community College.
 This account allows students to attend multiple Community Colleges or transfer between Colleges.
 You might also hear this called the Community College Portal.

 At the top of the website, click on “Create Account”